 - Bearings wear out quicker than normal on some models

 Great torque is unfortunately one of the few things about these handpieces that I am a fan of.
-First off, the way the impeller and air delivery are designed to bring air into the turbine are more efficiently than really any other brand.
-However, in direct correlation to that, the noise created is a bit more loud than other brands.
+First off, the way the impeller and air delivery are designed to bring air into the turbine is more efficient than really any other brand.
+However, in direct correlation to that, the noise created is a bit louder than other brands.
 As mentioned when writing on NSK, I noted the premature wear in the “taller than normal” bearings.
-Well, W&H happens uses those same bearings on majority of their models.
-It seems as if they know the bearings are a problem, and have tried washers and o-rings to get them to hold in place longer, which does help.
+Well, W&H happens to use those same bearings on the majority of their models.
+It seems as if they know the bearings are a problem and have tried washers and o-rings to get them to hold in place longer, which does help.
 However, every single time I take the back cap off and the turbine out, the bearings are wobbly as heck.
 They allow so much movement on the chuck that the impeller actually comes in contact with the retainers in the head.
 They also have a LED light at the top of the handpieces in some models, which is a great idea to provide light, save weight, and offer something else besides what’s already out there.
 However, the light seems to dull over time, or even quite working.
 For the most part, LED lights in a sterilizing unit doesn’t sound like a significantly good idea to me… but what do I know?

-Most Common Repair: As mentioned before, the dang bearings!
+As mentioned before, the dang bearings!
 They very rarely aren’t replaced when I take these things apart.
 They often lead into other issues too.
 The impeller can become damaged and scratched from having too much movement, which would need replaced as well.
 I see the back end of the handpieces where the back cap screws in get worn out over time too.
 Usually you can replace the back cap and get it good enough to not worry about it, while other times its a much more intensive repairs.
 After all repairs considered, the most common (by far) is an overhaul to replaced those bearings, o-rings, and washers.

-Technical Information: The most common model is the “Synea” which has several sub-models.
+The most common model is the “Synea” which has several sub-models.
 I will break them down below: